Bazigar

 - Spiritual And Religious Practices

-- The Bazigar community practices a syncretic blend of Hinduism and Islam, often incorporating local folk beliefs.
-They celebrate major Hindu and Muslim festivals, and their spiritual practices are closely tied to their performance arts.
+- Bazigars practice a syncretic mix of Hinduism and Islam, often incorporating local deities and spiritual practices into their belief systems.

 - Beliefs And Worldview